JOHLC/pfSense-FauxAPI-ha/README.md

 # Install instructions

+## HACS installation - recommended<br />
+1. Open HACS
+2. Select "Frontend"
+3. Select the ... menu button at the top right
+4. Select "Custom repositories"
+5. At the bottom left of the menu where it says "Add custom repository URL" add this repository: https://github.com/JOHLC/pfSense-FauxAPI-ha
+6. Select the "Theme" category
+7. Select "ADD"
+8. Close this menu
+9. This should now show up as a new repository
+10. Click "INSTALL" then install again on the pop-up
+11. Restart Home Assistant

+### Manual Installation - not recommended<br />
-## Install the components
+1. Download the files in custom components folder
-1. Copy the folder in custom_components/ called "pfsense_fauxapi" to your custom components directory in Home Assistant
+2. Upload the downloadeded files to your custom components directory
+3. Restart Home Assistant

 ## Configure your secrets.yaml with the appropriate python commands
 ```yaml